Does super include life insurance cover?

+If you have super fund, then the chances are you already have life insurance inside.
 Super funds that have been organised by employers are required to offer at least a minimum level of life cover.
 This is usually at a very competitive rate as the cover can be provided under one “group” policy which enables the employer to divide the risk across many people at once.
-You can usually choose to increase, decrease or cancel the cover provided from this fund.

 - Death cover, TPD and Income Protection are generally available through your super fund.

 - The premium is paid from funds that have accumulated.
 These premiums are generally tax-deductible.